Skip to main content

 Park History

-La Cañada was established as part of Cuba's national system of protected areas developed progressively from the 1960s onward, with formal designations accelerated through the 1990s and 2000s.
-The reserve was created to protect representative inland ecosystems of Isla de la Juventud separate from the better-known marine and coastal protections around the island.
+La Cañada was established in 2001 as the first officially recognized protected area on Isla de la Juventud, making it a landmark for conservation on the island.
+[1] The reserve was created to protect representative inland ecosystems separate from the better-known marine and coastal protections around the island.
 Management responsibilities fall under Cuba's national environmental agency (CITMA), which oversees the managed resource protected area designation allowing limited sustainable use by local communities alongside conservation objectives.
-Biological surveys have documented the reserve's importance for endemic forest birds and reptiles.
+Biological surveys have documented the reserve's importance for endemic forest birds and reptiles, and the three rivers that rise within the sierra — Sigüanea, Sinterna, and San Pedro — make it a hydrologically significant area for the island.

 Major Trails And Attractions

-La Cañada offers opportunities to observe characteristic Caribbean pine forest and associated wildlife in a relatively undisturbed setting.
-Birdwatching is the primary draw, with the Cuban parrot, Cuban trogon, and various woodpecker species among the target species for ornithological visitors.
-The broader Isla de la Juventud offers complementary attractions including the Punta Frances marine park in the southwest, renowned as one of Cuba's premier diving destinations with outstanding reef visibility and diverse marine life.
+La Cañada offers hiking to the island's highest point at 309.2 meters, with opportunities to observe Caribbean pine forest and associated wildlife in a relatively undisturbed setting.
+Birdwatching is a primary draw, with the Cuban parrot, Cuban trogon, and various woodpecker species among the target species for ornithological visitors.
+The reserve lies approximately 26 km from Nueva Gerona, the island's capital.
+The broader Isla de la Juventud offers complementary attractions including the Punta Francés marine park in the southwest, renowned as one of Cuba's premier diving destinations.
 The Presidio Modelo, a former circular prison where Fidel Castro was imprisoned, is the island's main cultural heritage site near the town of Nueva Gerona.

 Visitor Facilities And Travel

 Access to Isla de la Juventud is via regular ferry service from Batabanó on the mainland or by domestic flights to Rafael Cabrera Airport near Nueva Gerona.
-La Cañada is accessible from Nueva Gerona by road, though visitor facilities within the reserve itself are minimal.
+La Cañada is accessible from Nueva Gerona by road, approximately 26 km from the capital, though visitor facilities within the reserve itself are minimal.
 Nueva Gerona provides the full range of accommodation, restaurants, and services for the island.
 Guided excursions to natural areas of the island can be arranged through state-run tourism operators.
-Visitors combining natural and marine experiences on Isla de la Juventud typically base themselves at the Colony Hotel near Punta Frances, which caters to diving tourists.
+Visitors combining natural and marine experiences on Isla de la Juventud typically base themselves at the Colony Hotel near Punta Francés, which caters to diving tourists.

 Conservation And Sustainability